 25. Be blown away by the beauty of unknown destinations within The Netherlands

 The Netherlands is home to hundreds of beautiful villages, small towns and cities.
 And while December is a chilly month in The Netherlands I’m sure that you won’t mind walking through picturesque Dutch cities without many tourists.

 There are endless destinations you have to visit in the province of Friesland, but also Limburg.
 Incredible places are waiting for you to visit in Overijssel, Utrecht and the rest of The Netherlands.

 I have created an article with 30 incredible places you must visit in The Netherlands, especially during low season.
 You can thank me later.

 26. Time travel and visit the historical spectacle in Den Ham

 I’m a huge sucker for these kinds of historical spectacles.
 In Den Ham, you can go back in time and discover a certain event that took place between the 17th and 19th century.
 Every year this historical spectacle in The Netherlands has a different theme and a different year.
 Around 150-200 actors will take you back into time.

-Here you can find the themes of the historical play Den Ham and explanations in Dutch.
+Here you can find the exact date, themes of the historical play Den Ham and explanations in Dutch.
 This way you can understand most of what is happening (So use Google Translate to understand the theme).